-- Between July 2008 and June 2010 in Western Australia, Indigenous people were hospitalised for potentially preventable conditions at a rate of 413.6 per 1,000 population, which was 13 times the rate of non-Indigenous people in Western Australia.
-This was much higher than the rate and rate ratio for New South Wales, Victoria, Queensland, Western Australia, South Australia and the Northern Territory combined (137 per 1,000; rate ratio of 4.8) (Table 3.07.1, Appendix 2). - Indigenous people had higher hospitalisation rates than non-Indigenous people for potentially preventable conditions across all age groups.
-Differences were particularly marked in the 55-64 year age group, where Indigenous people were hospitalised at 30 times of the rate of non-Indigenous people (Figure 3.07.1). - In Western Australia, Indigenous people were hospitalised for chronic conditions at nearly 20 times the rate of non-Indigenous Australians, for acute conditions at more than 3 times the rate, and for vaccine preventable conditions at more than 7 times the rate of non-Indigenous Australians (Figure 3.07.2). - Hospitalisation rates for Indigenous Australians for chronic conditions, acute conditions and vaccine preventable conditions were higher in Western Australia than in the six jurisdictions combined. - Diabetes complications were the most common type of potentially preventable condition for which Indigenous people in Western Australia were hospitalised (343.6 per 1,000 population); followed by COPD (11 per 1,000) and convulsions and epilepsy (10 per 1,000).
-Indigenous people were hospitalised at 30 times the rate of non-Indigenous people for diabetes complications, at 5.4 times the rate for COPD and 9 times the rate for convulsions and epilepsy (Table 3.07.1, Appendix 2).
+- Between July 2008 and June 2010 in Queensland, Indigenous people were hospitalised for potentially preventable conditions at a rate of 118 per 1,000 population, which was 3.8 times the rate of non-Indigenous people in Queensland.
+This was lower than the rate and rate ratio for New South Wales, Victoria, Queensland, Western Australia, South Australia and the Northern Territory combined (137 per 1,000; rate ratio of 4.8) (Table 3.07.1, Appendix 2). - Indigenous people had higher hospitalisation rates than non-Indigenous people for potentially preventable conditions across all age groups.
+Differences were particularly marked in the 45-54 year age group, where Indigenous people were hospitalised at 6.4 times of the rate of non-Indigenous people (Figure 3.07.1). - In Queensland, Indigenous people were hospitalised for chronic conditions at 5 times the rate of non-Indigenous Australians, for acute conditions at more than twice the rate, and for vaccine preventable conditions at almost 4 times the rate of non-Indigenous Australians (Figure 3.07.2). - Hospitalisation rates for Indigenous Australians for chronic conditions and vaccine preventable conditions were lower in Queensland than in the six jurisdictions combined, while hospitalisation rates for acute conditions were similar in Queensland and the six jurisdictions combined. - Diabetes complications were the most common type of potentially preventable condition for which Indigenous people in Queensland were hospitalised (59 per 1,000 population); followed by COPD (12 per 1,000) and congestive heart failure (8 per 1,000).
+Indigenous people were hospitalised at 7.4 times the rate of non-Indigenous people for diabetes complications, at 4.2 times the rate for COPD and 4.3 times the rate for congestive heart failure (Table 3.07.1, Appendix 2).